 But now it’s time to give credit where credit is due, because this new show on Van Gogh and Britain is an absolute corker.
 Thoroughly immersive, scholarly yet accessible, it does exactly what it says on the tin.
 Best of all, given that it isn’t intended to be a straightforward survey show, it’s packed to the rafters with Van Goghs.

 The show is in two parts.
-The first half deals with the British connection, focusing on Van Gogh’s prolonged stay in 1873-76; the second examines his posthumous influence on British art.
+The first half deals with Van Gogh’s British connection, focusing on the artist’s prolonged stay in 1873-76; the second examines his posthumous influence on British art.

 The Bloomsbury and Camden Town painters were probably the ones most directly influenced by Van Gogh but countless others identified strongly with his life and travails (don’t most artists, if they’re honest?).
 Harold Gilman would begin each painting with a flourish of his brush: ‘À toi, Van Gogh!’.
-Another strong advocate – and incidentally an artist with mental health problems of his own – was Christopher Wood, who made a special pilgrimage in 1927 to Arles ‘where Van Gogh, my Van Gogh, painted his best pictures’.
+Another strong advocate was Christopher Wood, who made a special pilgrimage in 1927 to Arles ‘where Van Gogh, my Van Gogh, painted his best pictures’.
 This proselytising trend continued into the post-World War II era and the exhibition is rounded off by the series Francis Bacon did inspired by his favourite Van Gogh, ‘The Painter on the Road to Tarascon’.